-When processing a model within a model year, the processing dialog includes Year and Month drop-downs so that you can select the end date of the last closed month of CGL and payroll data to acquire and use in the model
+When processing a model within a model year, the processing dialog box includes Year and Month drop-downs so that you can select the end date of the last closed month of CGL and payroll data to acquire and use in the model.

-Running the full process
+Run the full process

-To run the automated cost process:
+To run the automated cost process

-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model. - 2.
-Select the model from the Select cost model drop-down at the top of the page. - 3.
-Under the Processes section, click Run automated cost process. - 4.
-In the Process cost Automated dialog, do the following, as needed: - To acquire the most recently closed CGL and payroll data, click the toggle to Yes, and from the Year and Month drop-downs, select the end date in which the CGL and payroll data were closed. - To reacquire micro and transaction data from the database, click Yes. - 5.
-Click Process.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting drop-down, select Modify a cost model. - 2.
+From the Select cost model drop-down, select the model. - 3.
+Under the Processes section, select Run automated cost process. - 4.
+In the Process cost Automated dialog, do the following, as needed: - · To reacquire the most recently closed CGL and payroll data, toggle to Yes, and from the Year and Month drop-downs, select the end date in which the CGL and payroll data were closed. - To reacquire micro and transaction data from the database, toggle to Yes. - Select Process.

-The Scheduled Job page displays the status of the jobs used to process the cost model.
-For instructions on how to view the status of jobs currently processing, see Viewing Axiom processing status.
+The Scheduled Job page shows the status of the jobs used to process the cost model.
+For instructions about how to view the status of jobs currently processing, see View Axiom processing status.

-Selecting options and then process
+Select options and then process

-To select options and then process:
+To select options and then process

-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model. - 2.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting drop-down, select Modify a cost model. - 2.
 Select the model from the Select cost model drop-down at the top of the page. - 3.
-Under the Processes section, click Run advanced cost process. - 4.
+Under the Processes section, select Run advanced cost process. - 4.
 In the Process cost advanced page, select the check box next to the options to process.

-To acquire the most recently closed CGL and payroll data, click the Load CGL checkbox, and from the Year and Month drop-downs, select the end date in which the CGL and payroll data were closed.
+To acquire the most recently closed CGL and payroll data, under Acquire data, select the Load CGL check box, and from the Year and Month drop-downs, select the end date in which the CGL and payroll data were closed.

-TIP: To load data to work with in the system-without also processing cost calculations- select only the Load CGL and/or Load payroll checkboxes.
+TIP: To load data to work with in the system-without also processing cost calculations select only the Load CGL and/or Load payroll check boxes.
 Then, select the end date year and month for the CGL data to load.